We are proud to partner with other research organizations both large and small as well as with user organizations.

 The PriSUD project has a close collaboration with IKRS - Department of Criminology and Sociology of Law at the University of Oslo.
 Our sister project, PRISONHEALTH , is led by Thomas Ugelvik at IKRS, and their expertise is crucial to the development of the PriSUD project.

 The Prison Project is a project that is closely related to PriSUD, but with roots in the Netherlands.
 The project is a collaboration between the University of Leiden, the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR) and the University of Utrecht.
 The project leader is Dr. Anja Dirkzwager who is part of the research group in the PriSUD project.

 WayBack - We follow you on the road

 WayBack is a non-profit foundation that works for the return of prisoners to society.
-The PriSUD project has been fortunate to have WayBack and Johan Lothe on the team, and through their organization get a better insight into what the transition from prison to society entails.
-From 2021, the project will finance a small position at WayBack to free up time to further strengthen our collaboration.
+The PriSUD project has been fortunate to have WayBack and Johan Lothe on the team.
+Through their organization the project gains a better understanding of the transition from prison to society.
+As of 2021, the project has financed a position at WayBack to further strengthen our collaboration.

 In March 2019, an evaluation of WayBack was created as part of the PriSUD project.
 The evaluation is a user survey with a focus on the experience of the offer, where the results will be used to evaluate the current offer and to plan future activities.